The 25 best K-pop songs of 2023

 Coming from humble beginnings, fromis_9 have truly come into their own, and ‘Attitude’ is an emblem of their newfound carefree confidence.
 The song feels like a spell wrapped in a satin veil that unfolds into a risk-taking adventure for the ages – those that go into the unknown but linger forever in the memory.

-Best bit: The delightful pre-choruses where Jiwon and Hayoung give us the tracks’s most unabashed declaration: “Waiting for the show / now count to three and throw me all.”
+Best bit: The delightful pre-choruses where Jiwon and Hayoung give us the track’s most unabashed declaration: “Waiting for the show / now count to three and throw me all.”

 15. ATEEZ, ‘Bouncy (K-Hot Chilli Peppers)’